 Some mandatory meetings outside of class days and time may be required to attend for credit.
 Valid excuses must be submitted with proof via email to your professor to avoid grade penalties.

-Grading Scale A=90-100, B=80-89, C=70-79, D=60-69, F=69 and below
+Grading Scale A=90-100, B=80-89, C=70-79, D=60-69, F=69 and below and will be distributed to students in Canvas.

-Texts, Materials, and Supplies: (see www.panolacollegestore.com) for complete list
+Texts, Materials, and Supplies: